The Berber-Abidiya archaeological project

 - Dr Salah eldin Mohamed Ahmed, Director of Field Work, National Corporation for Antiquities and Museums, Sudan

-- Foundation Michela Schiff Giorgini
+- Michela Schiff Giorgini Foundation of the

-- Anonymous, private donor
+- Anonymous donor

 Share this project